 “We feel honored to be able to provide support to wonderful, beginning teachers across North Carolina.
 We know firsthand how challenging it is to teach reading and writing in high-poverty elementary schools, particularly as one enters the teaching profession,” Harrington said.

 Grifenhagen added: “This work will build on our college’s success with preparing elementary teachers for literacy instruction.
-We are excited to support beginning teachers as they take the next step in their career and to design professional development targeted at first-year, K-2 teachers in low-performing school districts.”
+We are excited to support beginning teachers as they take the next step in their career and to design professional development targeted at first-year and second-year, K-2 teachers in low-performing school districts.”

 During a press conference Monday in Winston-Salem, Johnson also announced that the reading initiative will support The Hill Center as its trains 400 master literacy trainers in school districts across the state.